pouriyajamshidi/benchmarks/anagram/README.md

 ### Verdict

 `Python` was the easiest/quickest to write and since the completion time is very close to `Go`, it is the clear choice for this specific problem.

+### Closing Note

+`Go` surprised me once again with the amounts of hoops that I had to jump through to solve such a simple problem.
+At one point, I was writing a `Rust` implementation as well and it is having way less complexity and `SLOC` than `Go` which I thought would be vice versa.

+Anyway, I had to stop since such a small application does not really justify having a `Rust` version as well.
+If anyone likes to contribute it, I would gladly take in the code and incorporate the benchmarks.